AlanniBillings/configure-ad/README.md

 </p>
 <p>
 1. Create "_CLIENTS" under OU's for future clients to be oorganized here.

-2. Under "computers" move Client-1 to the "_CLIENTS" folder and confirm this.
+2. Under "computers" drag Client-1 to the "_CLIENTS" folder and confirm this.

 3. Now right click "mydomain.com" to refresh the folder and see eveything organized.
 </p>
 <br />